INTERNATIONAL BACCALAUREATE (IB) PROGRAM

 Language B courses are intended for students who have had some previous experience of learning the language.
 They may be studied at either higher level or standard level.

 Latin or Classical Greek coursework provides opportunities for students to study the language, literature and culture of ancient Rome or Greece.

 Our school offers French B only at the Standard Level for this group.

 Economics (Standard and Higher Levels); History (Standard or Higher Levels) and Philosophy (Standard Level) are offered in our school.
 More at: http://www.ibo.org/programmes/diploma-programme/curriculum/individuals-and-societies/

 Biology, Chemistry, Design Technology, Physics, Environmental Systems and Societies (this course meets the Group 3 and Group 4 requirements), Computer Science; Sports, Exercise and Health Science (all of these subjects may be studied at higher level or standard level.
 Sports, Exercise and Health Science will become a mainstream group 4 subject in 2012 with first examinations in 2014 (at Standard Level).

 Biology, Chemistry, Physics, and Computer Science at both SL and HL levels are offered in our school.

 Students must study at least one course in Mathematics.

-Mathematics courses include: Mathematical Studies at Standard Level, Mathematics at Standard Level, Mathematics at Higher Level, and Further Mathematics at Standard Level (this course will become a Higher Level course in 2012 with first examinations in 2014).
+Mathematics courses include: Mathematical Studies at Standard Level, Mathematics at Standard Level, Mathematics at Higher Level, and Further Mathematics at Higher.
+More at: http://www.ibo.org/programmes/diploma-programme/curriculum/mathematics/

 Group 6: The Arts